GraceMarySmyth/WSAA-coursework/README.md

 3. Assignment4-github.py
 Aprogramme in python that will firstly read a file from a repository.
 It then replaces all the instances of the text "Andrew: with the name "Grace".
 The programme then commits that change and push the file back to the repository.
 I first created a txt file with a story from Chat GPT about a boy called Andrew.
 The name Andrew is mentioned 4 times in the story.
+This file was called assign4story.txt

 A quiz was inserted here.